The Bleep Drum – Kit Instructions

 Insert the 1/8” jack and the slide switch from the bottom side.
 Fold the outside pins of the switch outward with your screwdriver.

-Install the battery holder into the pins that are on either side of the 8 pin DIP.
+Install the battery holder into the pads on either side of the 8 pin DIP.

 Before you solder the pins, take one of the small screwdrivers.
 Hold it against the battery holder as shown and tighten a nut on the other side.
 Do the same with the other small screw on the other side of the 9V holder.